Is Burnham about to punish "rich" pensioners?

 In the 8 years left until retirement I would need to somehow save an additional sum equivalent to £25,095.
 So annuity rates are £100k to purchase a flat rate £7,000 per year annuity.
 So I would need to save an additional £400k in 8 years to replace the state pension.
 That would mean I would need to save £50k per year to achieve this - that's quite a lot to achieve.

-I should point out that this is for a flat rate annuity whilst the state pension is index linked (actually triple locked) and to buy something vaguely comparable is £100k for £4,500/yr (capped at 10 years index linked not until death).
+I should point out that this is for a flat rate annuity whilst the state pension is index linked (actually triple locked) and to buy something vaguely comparable is £100k for £4,500/yr (capped at 10 years index linked - not until death).
 So the price has now just increased to £557,000 to replace the state pension which means I would need to save £69,625 per year.
-But hang on - there's a saving limit of £60,000 per year.
-Maybe with my wife we could save £120,000 per year (assuming we earnt that combined income) but she doesnt earn enough to make the same contributions as me and pension contributions are not transferable between husband and wife.
+But hang on - there's a pension saving limit of £60,000 per year.
+Maybe with my wife we could save £120,000 per year (assuming we could earn that combined income, live day-to-day and pay tax) but she doesn't earn enough to make the same contributions as myself and pension contributions are not transferable between husband and wife.

 The second problem I have is in 1992, the PM at the time - John Major - decided that state pension was a benefit and not a contractual entitlement.
 This is the loophole that could potentially allow Burnham to selectively means test state pension.